How Much Do Professional Packers Charge?

 What not to expect from professional packers

-There’s quite a few things packing crews are not required to do, and most of it requires more heavy labor.
+There are quite a few things packing crews are not required to do, and most of them require more heavy labor.
 For example, things like rolling carpets, disassembling furniture, and loading your moving truck are not things packers will handle.

 Additionally, packers aren’t responsible for helping you decide what to keep, toss, or donate—and they won’t be able to help you get rid of things you don’t want to take with you.
 You’ll probably need to hire a junk removal service for that.